Corn Mazes and Fall Farm Fun for Long Island Kids

 Stakey's Corn Maze — Aquebogue

-Pick up a copy of Stakey's corn maze trivia guide before you begin.
+Challenge yourself with Stakey's trivia guided corn maze.
 Answer the questions correctly and you are guided in the right direction.
 Answer incorrectly, and you find yourself walking in circles.
+But don't worry, getting lost is part of the fun.
 Relax after trekking through the corn maze with a hayride around the pumpkin patch.
 Kids will also enjoy the Scooby Doo bounce house and face painting.
 Visitors pay per attraction.

 Photos courtesy of the farms